Beds & Comfort · Senior dogs

 What actually matters

 Use these criteria roughly in the order they matter for an older dog's daily comfort.
+Suitability always depends on the individual dog — check the manufacturer's product information before ordering.

 Safety note